Program Description

 PROFESSION

-The Professional Doctorate in Speech-Language Pathology is a degree for Master’s-level clinicians who want to increase depth of knowledge in the field of speech-language pathology while also acquiring clinical research experience.
-Graduates of the program will be trained to take positions as master clinicians, clinical researchers, and university clinical faculty.
-Current practitioners will gain advanced knowledge in the field of speech-language pathology, with specialized training in evidence-based practice, critical thinking, leadership, legal and ethical issues, and problem solving.
-Doctoral students will become adept at analyzing and synthesizing the existing research literature as they design and conduct their own clinical study in their area of interest.
+The professional Doctorate in Speech-Language Pathology is a degree for Master’s-level clinicians who want to increase depth of knowledge in the field of speech-language pathology while also acquiring clinical research experience.
+Graduates of the program will gain advanced knowledge in the field of speech-language pathology, with specialized training in evidence-based practice, critical thinking, and leadership.
+They will also become adept at analyzing and synthesizing the existing research literature.

-It is projected that students will spend 3 years on average in the program, taking 2 classes a quarter for 9-11 quarters.
-Students will have the ability to spend longer in the program in order to complete their Research Capstone Project.
+It is projected that students will spend just over 2 years in the program, taking 2 (3-credit) classes a quarter for 8 quarters.
+Students have the ability to extend the program for 2 additional quarters (for a total of 10 quarters) if the required Clinical Research Capstone project is not complete by the end of the final quarter.
+Only full-time students are admitted into the program.

 State laws across the nation require universities to be authorized to legally deliver online education to students residing in states other than the home state of the institution.
 To view the list of states authorizing Loma Linda University online students, go to: https://home.llu.edu/education/office-of-provost/departments-and-divisions/educational-effectiveness/online-programs/llu-state-authorization